isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-september.md

 ### <a name="summary"></a>Podsumowanie

-Do krajów zarządzanych przez firmę Microsoft należy teraz Dosyć i Dosyć.
+Teraz są to kraje zarządzane przez firmę Microsoft.

 ### <a name="impacted-audience"></a>Odbiorcy, na które ma to wpływ

-Partnerzy inicjujące transakcje w 1997 r. i w 1997 r.
+Partnerzy indyjscy i partnerzy.

 ### <a name="details"></a>Szczegóły